 The Deuteronomist Historian's concern is theological, religious and Zionist.
 The DH stresses rejection of images, exclusive devotion to the God called Yahweh, and obedience to his prophet Moses (Deut.
 18:18; cf. Mark 6:125; Matt.
 16:13-20; John 1:21).
 The DH also places emphasis on Jewish racial purity.

 The DH is the final hand on the Genesis.
-This perspective represents fundamentalism and iconoclasm and attempts to recast Hebrew history away from the religious practices of Abraham and his ancestors who lived long before the period of the Deuteronomist Historian (Neo-Babylonian Period, about 700-300 BC).
+This fundamentalism and iconoclasm attempts to recast Hebrew history away from the religious practices of Abraham and his ancestors who lived long before the period of the Deuteronomist Historian (Neo-Babylonian Period, about 700-300 BC).
 Abraham and his ancestors were not Jews and they maintained many shrines and called the Creator by many names.

 Further, Abraham's territory was not in Judea.
 He ruled in Edom (called Idumea by the Greeks) and was related to the Edomite rulers listed in Genesis 36.
 His half-sister wife Sarah resided in Hebron and this patrilineal cousin wife Keturah resided in Beersheba (note the north-south axis of the wives).
 Abraham's watering rights extended from Engedi to Gezer (note the east-west axis of his water rights).